scotws/crude65816/README.md

 ### BUT MOTHER OF DRAGONS, WHY IN FORTH?

-The ÜSqM0 taught me how amazingly powerful Forth is on simple hardware.
-In fact, one of the main reasons for switching to the 65816 is to be able to do more with Forth.
-In fact, the Crude Emulator relies on modern hardware to work and just assumes we have enough RAM and a fast processor for everything.
+The Übersquirrel Mark Zero taught me how amazingly powerful Forth is on simple hardware, how short the programs can be, and how fun it is just to code it.
+In fact one of the main reasons for switching to the 65816 is to be able to do more with Forth.
+The Crude Emulator itself relies on modern hardware to work and just assumes we have enough RAM and a fast processor for everything.

 See `docs/MANUAL.txt` for further information.

-### DEVELOPMENT
+### DEVELOPMENT SPEED

 This program is a hobby, and is developed in fits and starts.
-Feedback is most welcome.
+Feedback is still most welcome.